St Jude's Church, Hampstead Garden Suburb: History

 The ceiling panels over the centre aisle depict: the wise men and the shepherds; Christ feeding the multitude and stilling the storm; Christ healing the blind and lepers; the crucifixion (dome); and the entry into Jerusalem with Christ carrying the cross (chancel).

-The memorials on the north wall are to John Raphael, a popular sportsman killed in the First World War; to Father Maxwell Rennie, a bust by his daughter Rosemary Proctor; and, in the lunette above St George's altar, a painting by Starmer represents the last few moments in the life of Michael Rennie, the Vicar's son, who died of exhaustion after rescuing several evacuee children after their ship, SS City of Benares, had been torpedoed on its way to Canada in 1940.
+The memorials on the north wall are to John Raphael, a popular sportsman killed in the First World War; to Father Maxwell Rennie, a bust by his daughter Rosemary Proctor; and, in the lunette above St George's altar, a painting by Starmer represents the last few moments in the life of Michael Rennie, the Vicar's son, who died of exhaustion after rescuing several evacuee children after their ship, the SS City of Benares, had been torpedoed on its way to Canada in 1940.

 The murals here and in the south aisle represent the teaching of Jesus in the parables of the kingdom.
 The Stations of the Cross, also by Starmer, begin here and continue into the south aisle.

 The fine iron screens that flank the sanctuary are much older than the church and bear the name Matthias Heit and the date 1710.
 The sanctuary floor is patterned in brick and marble.
 The high altar includes two stones from Canada: a smaller dark one from the former French royal chapel of Annapolis Royal in Nova Scotia (where the first European settlement north of Florida was established in 1605, and where the first regular Church of England services were held in Canada in 1710), and a larger and lighter coloured one from the altar steps of Montreal Cathedral.
 The foundation stone on the north side of the chancel was laid on St Mark's Day 1910 and is by Eric Gill.
 The pulpit was also a gift from Canada.

 Over the south door (into the car park) is a commemoration of the unveiling of the murals by the Prince of Wales in 1924, and, over the door, a figure of Christ by Rosemary Proctor in memory of her brother.
 Nearby, on the south wall, is a memorial to Edward VII.